lucc/khard/doc/source/contributing.rst

 - Khard's development tries to follow `Vincent's branching model`_ so normal pull requests should be made against the `develop`_ branch.
 Only important bug fixes that affect the current release should be opened against `master`_.
+- Write "good" commit messages, especially a proper subject line.
+This is also explained in `the Git book`_.
 - Format your python code according to `PEP 8`_.
 - Khard has a test suite, please provide tests for bugs that you fix and also for new code and new features that are introduced.